blooper reels and Barbie liberation

-I don’t know why I felt the need to watch this completely useless clip that added nothing to my understanding of an already good show with plenty of internal artistic merit.
-But alas, not every decision I make is a thoughtful and premeditated expression of my will.
-I just saw a clip and clicked on it, because I liked the show and it was over, and YouTube invited me to see more of…not it, but something adjacent.
+I can’t think of any real reason why I watched this completely useless video that added nothing to my understanding of an already good show with plenty of internal artistic merit.
+I simply saw a clip and clicked on it, because I liked the show and it was over, and YouTube invited me to see more of…not it, but something adjacent.

 Television, especially in its current streaming service iteration, appears to be a remarkably self-reflexive industry.
 Type the name of any popular show into YouTube, and you’ll get dozens of interviews with producers and actors, casting tapes, behind-the-scenes shots, explainers, table reads, blooper reels, and costume fittings.
 This supposed transparency is alluring—it feels like being shown a secret peephole into reality in a world of charades.
 You may not want to know how a sausage is made, but you will certainly want to watch this seven-minute clip of Anya Taylor-Joy transforming via hair and makeup into sexy child chess prodigy Beth Harmon.